narimiran/tably/README.md

 # Features

 * easy to use - just provide a .csv file
+* escapes commonly used special LaTeX characters, such as `$`, `&`, `%`, etc.
+* user-defined separators - comma, tab, semicolon, etc.
+* units for each column can be specified
 * possible to define table caption and label
 * columns' alignments can be customized
 * can be used on multiple .csv files at the same time